 The ending of the Mermaid Melody Pichi Pichi Pitch manga was supposed to insinuate that love wasn't as important as personal fulfillment: Hanon and Rina know they will eventually have to choose to rule their kingdoms instead of staying on the surface.
 (This is analogous to the original "The Little Mermaid" story, except Lucia gets to keep Kaito.)
 Fans generally ignore this and give them future children with Nagisa and Hamasaki (Masahiro).

-Another example is that whilst many Naruto fans see Sasuke as a Smug Snake who eats babies and enjoys kicking puppies, others see him as a Bad Ass with absolutely no flaws, who is not emotionally unstable in the least and who simply does bad things because he's "cool" and "badass" and "evil".
+Another example is that whilst many Naruto fans see Sasuke as a Smug Snake who eats babies and enjoys kicking puppies, others see him as a badass with absolutely no flaws, who is not emotionally unstable in the least and who simply does bad things because he's "cool" and "badass" and "evil".
 Both sets of fans are wrong, as it's pretty clear that while he's supposed to be sympathetic, or to have been sympathetic once before he crossed the Moral Event Horizon, most of his life choices are shown in quite a negative light.

-Many Robotech fans completely ignore the point that Robotech is supposed to be a multigenerational epic.
-This means that characters come along and leave (either through death or simply time passing) when their stories are finished.
-A large number of them are obsessed with Rick Hunter as though he were the central main character of the Robotech Universe.
-He appeared briefly in the 2007 followup Shadow Chronicles film as a barely recognizable, aged, white haired version of himself (Actually, he looked far older than what he was supposed to be).
-This naturally upset fans who wanted to see Rick, Max, and the others flying their Veritechs and kicking serious alien ass like in the original Macross Saga despite the fact that Shadow Chronicles takes place about 35 years later.
+Many Robotech fans completely ignore the point that Robotech, due to its origins as a Cut-and-Paste Translation, is supposed to be a multigenerational epic, with characters coming along and leaving (either through death or simply time passing) when their stories are finished.
+Instead, a large number of them are obsessed with Rick Hunter as though he were the central main character of the Robotech universe.
+When he appeared briefly in the 2007 followup film Robotech: The Shadow Chronicles as a barely-recognizable, aged, white-haired version of himself (actually, he looked far older than what he was supposed to be), this naturally upset fans who wanted to see Rick, Max, and the others flying their Veritechs and kicking serious alien ass like in the original "Macross Saga" despite the fact that Shadow Chronicles takes place about 35 years later.

 Rurouni Kenshin fans who complain how much it sucks that Kenshin doesn't kill anyone, despite this being a major, plot-critical character trait.
 Some fans have intelligent criticism of the series' simplistic take on morality and violence—but many do seem to think it'd be cooler if Kenshin would kill people, or don't care.
 The author included an in-universe example of this viewpoint: Saitou Hajime not only thinks it'd be better if Kenshin reverted to his old ways, but is also continually trying to force him to do so.
 When Kenshin finally resolves his last issue with his past, Saitou rejects his challenge because he was searching for something that Kenshin can no longer provide.

 With Serial Experiments Lain, producer Yasuyuki Ueda hoped to stir a "cultural war" (seriously) between traditional Japanese and American values, due to the latter's perceived negative influence on post-WWII Japan.
-His hope with "Lain" was to create a story that would be interpreted differently in the East and West and spark discussions on their cultural differences and perspectives.
+His hope with Lain was to create a story that would be interpreted differently in the East and West and spark discussions on their cultural differences and perspectives.
 American fans interpreted the plot the same way as Japanese fans, which suggests that either Lain wasn't enough of a Mind Screw for his purposes, or Americans and Japanese are not that different at all...
 Misaimed Creator?

 Wolf's Rain fans who sympathize too much with the wolves, claiming that "They don't really want to hurt anyone," even though many killings happen on-screen.
 The only one who shows any remorse is Toboe.
 Kiba, the human-intolerant leader, gets squeed over as well—but even if he were human, he would still be a messed-up, violent, bad-tempered misanthrope.
 It's not that he's bad—his issues are extremelyunderstandable and he does grow to genuinely care about the others—it's just unlikely that The Power of Love alone could cure his issues.
 Especially if she's human.
 But as their human-looking forms are all Bishounen, it's completely understandable.Wolf's Rain also happens to be a social and religious allegory.
 Some fans ignore this in favor of fawning over how pretty the wolves are.